Bubbler-4/advent-of-apl/README.md

 You can try out the solutions without installing Dyalog APL, by [opening this repo on Gitpod](https://gitpod.io/#https://github.com/Bubbler-4/advent-of-apl).
 If you want detailed instructions on how to use it (or use it better), please open an issue.
+Also, any suggestions to improve the solutions (regarding performance, style, whatever) are welcome.

 ## Current progress